How WIC and SNAP Can Help Your Military Family

 But we also know that life happens.

 Maybe a PCS move caused a military spouse to lose their job, and work is scarce in the new location.
 Maybe the arrival of a new baby strained the family budget.
 For most of us, there will be times when we feel financial stress.
-When that happens, it’s important for your military family to know about resources that are available to support you.
+When that happens, it’s important for your military family to know about available resources to support you.
 Among those resources are federal nutrition assistance programs like WIC and SNAP.

 What is WIC?